Projects for the Implemention of Prison Reform in Panama

-The overall objective of this project is to develop a comprehensive prison reform strategy that addresses prison overcrowding, the large population of people in custody, the lack of staff training, and human rights violations.
+UNODC ROPAN supports the development of a comprehensive prison reform strategy that addresses prison overcrowding, the large population of people in custody, the lack of staff training, and human rights violations.

-Through this initiative, and in an effort to support the Government of Panama in the implementation of reforms, UNODC ROPAN offers assistance and direct technical expertise, as well as financial support, to the Ministry of Government and the prison system.
+Through this initiative, and in an effort to support the Government of Panama in the implementation of reforms, UNODC ROPAN offers assistance and direct technical expertise, as well as financial support, to the Ministry of Government and the Prison System of Panama.

-Implementation is based on a programmatic approach divided into two phases.
+The project "Supporting the prison reform in Panama", with the financial support of the United States Embassy, was implemented based on a programmatic approach divided into two phases.
 The first phase lasted 20 months (October 2010 - July 2012) which contributed to the design and implementation of a strategic plan for prison reform and strengthening the capacity of staff for better management of the prison system in accordance with the applicable international standards.
-The second phase, with a duration of 18 months (August 2012 - January 2014), seeks to mould these objectives into more specific areas (academia, women, education, productivity and labour) that help to ensure a sustainable and lasting reform of the criminal justice system.
+The second phase (August 2012 - September 2014), complemented these objectives into more specific areas (prison academy, women prisoners, as well as educational, productive and labor projects) that helped to ensure a sustainable and lasting reform of the criminal justice system.

-Furthermore, recognizing the importance of the role of prison staff to ensure the daily safety and management of prisons, the Government of Panama has diligently promoted simultaneous and continuous training of staff of the Prison System.
+Furthermore, recognizing the importance of the role of prison staff to ensure the daily safety and management of prisons, the Government of Panama has diligently promoted simultaneous and continuous training for the staff of the Prison System.
 Staff members have become active participants in knowledge networks and peer support forums on prison reform.
-Similarly, a number of support programmes focused on reducing the prison population have been implemented.
-In an effort to consolidate and strengthen the capacity building of personnel within the prison system, the Panamanian Government managed to reopen the Prison Training Academy in January 2011, leading to the Academy becoming instrumental in the process of reforming the Panamanian prison system.
+In an effort to consolidate and strengthen the capacity building of personnel within the prison system, the Panamanian Government reopened the Prison Training Academy in January 2011, leading to the Academy becoming instrumental in the process of reforming the Panamanian prison system.